AxelGard/cira/README.md

 I also have an exampel of how to build a [index fund with Cira](https://axelgard.github.io/blog/cira/2020/08/20/cira-index-fund.html)

-## Versioning :newspaper:
+## Versioning & News :newspaper:

-still in some what of early stages.
-However I have been using this for alomst a year now.<br>
-There will most likey be quite raped updates in the beging due to bug and what not that will ecure due to the move from my own project [paper-trader](https://github.com/AxelGard/paper-trader).
+cira still has some things that need be implemented in order to be enter a v0.1.0, for exampel thigs like short;ing stocks and adding support for more stock markets then NASDAQ.

 if you find bug plz let me know with a issue or if you think you know what the problem is you can ofcourse make a pull request an I will take a look at it. :smiley: